JulianT2013/v4-documentation/README.md

 ## Licensing

 All documentation located in this repository is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
+Images are not included under this license as they are hosted elsewhere.